 If the overload trips again, shutting the pump motor off, it is likely you have a bigger issue.
 The cause could be a failed pump motor, loose wire connections, or even a defective overload- this should be left to a service technician to diagnose.

-So let’s review, we have; checked the Glycol Solution, reset the Freeze Alarm, checked the Glycol Pump, and checked the Pump Motor Starter.
+So far, we have checked the glycol solution, reset the freeze alarm, checked the glycol pump, and checked the pump motor starter.
 We still have a couple more items we can investigate.

-Most Chiller Systems are supplied with Liquid Line Sightglasses, these are located in the liquid refrigerant line that feeds your expansion valve.
+Most Chiller Systems are supplied Liquid Line Sightglasses, these are located in the liquid refrigerant line that feeds your expansion valve.
 When the compressor starts you will see bubbles in this Sightglass, the bubbles should quickly disappear and the Sightglass should clear.
-If after 60-90 seconds you still see bubbles in this Sightglass, it is a good indication that your system is low on refrigerant.
+If after 60-90 seconds you still see bubbles in this Sightglass, it’s a good indication that your system is low on refrigerant.

 Traces of refrigerant oil on the copper pipes is an obvious indication of a leak.
 Please remember that refrigerant can be harmful if ingested and even cause death, especially inside an enclosed area.
 Do not attempt to repair a refrigerant leak yourself, this is not only potentially dangerous to you but can also cause additional damage to the system.

 Your refrigerant technician will utilize an electronic leak detector and/or opt to coat all accessible weld and flare fittings with soap bubbles (a mixture of detergent and water)- the leaking refrigerant is then detected by the soap bubbles that are created.
 If the technician is unable to find a leak, he will need to reclaim the remaining refrigerant from the system and charge the system up with Nitrogen, isolating parts of the system to pinpoint the leak source eventually finding the leak.